earthly/website/blog/_posts/2022-06-16-programming-language-improvements.md

 ## Batteries-Included Standard Library

 > I'm not sure whether it's a blessing or a curse, but expansive standard libraries [are a big improvement].
-It's possible to get a lot done with PHP, Python, and Go without needing to install any third party library.
+It's possible to get a lot done with PHP, Python, and Go without needing to install any third-party library.
 They come with json, http client and server, and even database access for the most part.
 >
 > Amir Saeid